 Looking for Kruger National Park animals to see on your next safari adventure?
 Well, this guide details must-see wildlife species that you wouldn’t want to miss.

 The Kruger National Park, a leading game-watching destination, is one of the largest game reserves in Africa.
 It is South Africa’s largest national reserve, situated across the Limpopo and Mpumalanga provinces.
 Encompassing 19,485 square kilometers of remarkable African wilderness and an astounding variety of Kruger animals.

 Needless to say, it is a top bucket list destination for wildlife enthusiasts.

-This wildlife guide provides Kruger National Park facts and viewing tips to help you maximize your chances of seeing iconic African animals.
-As well as to create a memorable Kruger experience.
+This wildlife guide also provides Kruger National Park facts and viewing tips to help you maximize your chances of seeing iconic African animals.
+So without further ado, let’s look at the top animals to see for a memorable Kruger Park safari.

 The Kruger National Park encompasses vast African wilderness with diverse wildlife including some of the most popular South African safari animals.
 It is a haven for birdlife and supports critically endangered animal species such as the rhinoceros and African wild dogs.